Simple Introduction to USB Adapter

 - USB to serial RS485/RS422 adapters: Mainly used with industrial applications.

 There also exist USB Adapters that are used to convert USB to other standards or protocols.
-However, They are not regarded as serial adapters.
+However, they are not regarded as serial adapters.

 USB adapters can be divided into isolated or non-isolated versions.

 The isolated version can prevent data loss and damage to the adapter through optocouplers or surge suppressors.
-The non-isolated version is usually used in only non-critical applications or short communication ranges because it can not prevent static electricity or voltage surges.
+The non-isolated version is usually used in only non-critical applications or brief communication ranges because it can not prevent static electricity or voltage surges.

 About Bitwar Data Recovery

 3 Steps to get back 500+ kinds of deleted, formatted or lost documents, photos, videos, audios, archive files from various data loss scenarios.Learn More